 It's a mistake to wait for an intro to make a connection, acquire a customer or build a partnership.
 Send a cold email & write your destiny— Heather R Morgan (@HeatherReyhan) June 14, 2017

 Her blog contains regular tips on perfecting cold emails.
 She also does regular breakdowns of bad cold emails and provides actionable suggestions for how they can be improved.
 It is essential reading for anyone who wants to get into or improve their cold email game.
+While this list is in no particular order, it’s no coincidence Heather is listed first in our list of sales influencers to follow.

 Blog post to check out: Why Some of My Best Cold Emails Are Dead